-Medicare benefits are available for up to four allied health assessment and diagnosis and development of a treatment plan and up to twenty allied health treatment services per patient in total.
+Medicare benefits are available for up to four allied health assessment and diagnosis services and up to twenty allied health treatment services per patient in total.

-Patients will require a separate referral for each allied health professional they receive services from and will also need new referrals for each new course of treatment provided to them.
+Patients will require a separate referral for each allied health professional they are referred to and they will also need new referrals for each new course of treatment.